"How Should I Go On Living?": Letter and Reply Inside Bnei Baruch

 The reply turns a request for help into a diagnosis of the person who asked.

 Aleshin writes about what is happening around him.
-Laitman quickly moves the conversation inside Aleshin himself.
-The source of the problem is no longer the environment, the people, or the constant lying, but his own “distorted” perception.
-The move reads as spiritual advice, but it works as the system’s defense.
+Laitman moves the conversation straight inside Aleshin himself.
+The source of the problem is no longer the environment, the people, or the constant lying — it’s his own “distorted” perception.
+The move reads as spiritual advice.
+It works as the system’s defense.

 After that, no one has to discuss facts, check the complaint, or even pretend it was heard.
 It is enough to make the sender doubt himself.